HeronErin/rug-clone/README.md

 version = "0.4.0"
 default-features = false
 # Pick which features to use
-features = ["rational", "float"]
+features = ["integer", "float", "rand"]
 ```

-Note that the the `complex` feature will enable the `float` feature,
+Note that both the `rational` feature and the `rand` feature depend
-on which it depends.
+on, and will enable, the `integer` feature.
+Similarly the `complex`
+feature depends on, and will enable, the `float` feature.

 [gmp doc]:  https://tspiteri.gitlab.io/gmp-mpfr-sys/gmp/index.html
 [gmp]:      https://gmplib.org/